 Cognitive development continues through an adult's early 20's with the brain undergoing continuous changes and remodeling.
 Thinking and learning occur in the amygdala, hippocampus and temporal lobe regions of the brain.
-Neurological research is focusing now on the mature brain with theories that the brain remains neuroplastic meaning that functioning can change and adapt.
-Seniors involved in self improvement in the community setting with like minded goals help maintain healthy brains on holistic levels.
+A child's final brain development occurs in the prefrontal lobe and is not considered finally mature until their early 20's.
+Neurological research is focusing now on the mature brain with theories that the brain remains neuroplastic, meaning that functioning can change and adapt.
+Seniors involved in self-improvement in the community setting with like-minded goals help maintain healthy brains on holistic levels.
 (Vibrant Minds, Lisa Schoonerman, 2008) As an adult matures into middle age and then senior years the brain uses the greatest developed functioning areas the most.
 The adage "use it or lose it" is generally true.

 The brain sorts and organizes information.
 The physical response is the motor response or outcome which starts in the brain and is involved in a feedback loop of the senses.
 Our senses tell us how we receive information regarding position and movement through space.
 Our senses are how we hear, see, feel and taste.
-Three sensory receptors that relate to balance are the eyes, inner ear and kinesthesia, the perception of body movements (for skiers, often starting at the soles of the feet.)
+Three sensory receptors that relate to balance are the eyes, inner ear and kinesthesia, the perception of body movements (for skiers and riders, starting at the soles of the feet.)
 Visual, Auditory and Kinesthetic: VAK.
 This is an important concept to understand when working with senior skiers as their senses may be diminished or impaired, impacting balance as well as other potential outcomes.
 The senses can be considered free standing entities as well as inter-related as the mitigation of one sense may alter applications of the others.